mkoohafkan/cder/cran-comments.md

 This release includes the following changes:

-* The CDEC Web Service output formatting underwent changes over the period of August 2-7.
+* The CDEC Web Services underwent changes over the period of August 2-7 which modified the data output format.
 Functions in this package were updated to accomodate this new format.
 * Some functions were renamed and arguments were added to support drop-in replacement of cder for the now-removed package CDECRetrieve.
 Old function names have been soft-deprecated.
 * New functions were added to support the exploration of metadata on CDEC.
-These are largely just wrappers around browseURL(), since the CDEC web services do not currently support station metadata searches.
+These are largely just wrappers around browseURL(), since the CDEC web services do not currently support metadata searches.

 ## Test environments